 AMD Radeon Pro VII graphics card

 This year, give your computer the power of the AMD Radeon Pro VII graphics card.
-It offers a new standard for creating UHD and high-res content.
+It offers a new standard for broadcasting 5K content and complex CAE simulation.
 At the same time, you won’t have to break your budget.
-The AMD Radeon Pro VII graphics card is built on the trusted Vega20 GPU architecture.
-It features up to 6.5 TFLOPS, 16GB of high speed HBM2 memory with an extreme 1024 GB/s memory bandwidth offering greater tool interaction and media playback.
+The AMD Radeon Pro VII graphics card is built on the Vega20 architecture.
+It features up to 6.5 TFLOPS by using 3840 stream processors, 4096-bit memory interface and 1024 GB/s memory bandwidth.
 You can connect up to six DisplayPort 1.4 compatible displays and get up to 8K resolution at 60Hz when using a single display.
 For $1,899, the AMD Radeon Pro VII graphics card empowers both your computer and your content workflow.
 Learn more at AMD.com.

 “Stop sacrificing color accurate results.
 It’s your vision.
 Let us help you realize it.”